cmilagan/loopmania/assumptions.md

 - Battle and support (if applicable) radii values for each Enemy, Tower and Campfire:
     - Slug Battle Radius: 1
     - Slug Support Radius: 1
-    - Zombies Battle Radius: 2
+    - Zombies Battle Radius: 1
     - Zombies Support Radius: 2
-    - Vampire Battle Radius: 3
+    - Vampire Battle Radius: 2
-    - Vampire Support Radius: 4
+    - Vampire Support Radius: 3
     - Tower Support Radius: 2
     - Campfire Support Radius: 2
     - Circular Support Radius calculation done by starter code
-- Characters and enemies do not keep moving in battle
+- Character and enemies do not keep moving in battle
     - Notification and sound effects to show the initiation/engagement of battle and when the character dies
     - When battle is finished (and won) the loot is simply added to the inventory
     - When the game ends show an ending screen with achieved score and goals